 Northern Kentucky University was initially accredited in 1973 and was last reviewed and reaffirmed in 2009.
 Northern Kentucky University's accreditation extends to all programs offered on Northern Kentucky University's main campus as well as those offered at all extended program sites.
 Northern Kentucky University is scheduled to receive its next reaffirmation of accreditation review in 2019.

 Northern Kentucky University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS) to award associate, baccalaureate, masters, and doctorate degrees.
 The standards used to conduct evaluations include assessment of the mission, goals, objectives, resources and quality of programs.

-The Department of Visual Arts is accredited through SACS to award the Bachelor of Arts (BA), the Bachelor of Science (BS) and the Bachelor of Fine Arts (BFA).
+The Visual Arts Program is accredited through SACS to award the Bachelor of Arts (BA), the Bachelor of Science (BS) and the Bachelor of Fine Arts (BFA).

 The Southern Association of Colleges and Schools Commission on Colleges is the regional body for the accreditation of degree-granting higher education institutions in the Southern states.
 It serves as the common denominator of shared values and practices among the diverse institutions in Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, Virginia and Latin America.